S32-PAMS/PAMS-Docs/src/site/notes/Frontend/Frontend.md

 ## Adding your Map

+> [!important]
+> This assumes you have completed setting up the [[Frontend/Map\|Map]].
+If not, go there now, before integrating it into the user interface for visualisation!

-Drop your GeoJSON layout file into the `frontend/components/MyMap` folder.
+Drop your `GeoJSON` layout file into the `frontend/components/MyMap` folder.
 Edit the import in `MyMap4.tsx` file in the same folder.

 ```typescript
 import manualjson from "./<your geojson filename>.json";